Study a Master/Doctorate in Ethiopia, Addis Ababa

 - Addis Ababa is the economic, political and administrative capital of Ethiopia and the largest Ethiopian city

-- The headquarters of the African Union (AU) and the Economic Commission for Africa of the United Nations
+- The headquarters of the African Union (AU) and the Economic Commission for Africa of the UN

 are in Addis Ababa